The magnificent Silver Strand Beach in Mayo is tucked away a short drive from the town of Louisburgh.

 Can you swim at Silver Strand in Louisburgh?

-Yes, you can swim at Silver Strand, however, the beach is not patrolled by a lifeguard, so proper care is always required.
+Yes, you can swim at Silver Strand, however, the beach is not patrolled by a lifeguard and it is isolated, so we would recommend just dipping the toes.

 Is Silver Strand in Mayo worth visiting?